Cleft Lip and Palate

 • demonstrate fewer total consonant productions (e.g., fewer oral stops and more glottal stops);

-• have a preference for nasal glides and the glottal fricative /h/ (compared with typical preference for alveolar stop /d/);
+• prefer nasal glides and the glottal fricative /h/ (compared with typical preference for alveolar stop /d/);

-• demonstrate preference for words beginning with sonorants (nasals, liquids, glides, vowels).
+• prefer words beginning with sonorants (nasals, liquids, glides, vowels).

 • As children get older,

-• expressive language development can be delayed but often catches up with age (see ASHA's Practice Portal page, Late Language Emergence).
+• expressive language development can be delayed but often catches up with age (see ASHA’s Practice Portal page on Late Language Emergence).

 • Children with a syndrome may experience more severe language disorders than children without a syndrome due to developmental delays associated with the syndrome.